Category Archives: German Royals

 When Heinrich was seven years old, his father died.
 After finishing his secondary education in Dresden, he traveled to Greece and the British colonies of India and Ceylon.
 He then joined the Prussian Army and served as a first lieutenant in the Garde-Jäger-Bataillon in Potsdam, Prussia.

-In 1900, Heinrich and Queen Wilhelmina of the Netherlands were introduced by their mothers.
-After spending part of the summer together, the two became engaged on October 16, 1900.
+In 1900, Heinrich and Queen Wilhelmina of the Netherlands were introduced to each other by their mothers.
+After spending part of the summer together, they became engaged on October 16, 1900.
 The wedding preparations were overshadowed by the deaths of Wilhelmina’s uncle Charles Alexander, Grand Duke of Saxe-Weimar-Eisenach on January 5, 1901, and Queen Victoria of the United Kingdom on January 22, 1901.

 Queen Wilhelmina and Prince Hendrik; Credit – Wikipedia